 Figure 3 Test Bending Diagram

-After the bending was completed, the bending angle contours were scanned with an optical measuring instrument to calculate the bending outer angle R outside and inner angle R inside, as shown in Figure 4.
+Each thickness specification was repeated 5 times during the bending process.
+After the bending was finished, the bending angle contours were scanned using an optical measuring instrument to calculate the outer bending angle (R outside) and inner bending angle (R inside), as illustrated in Figure 4.

 Fig. 4 Optical measuring instrument and bending R-angle measurement

-It uses a vernier caliper to measure the length of both sides to calculate the bending coefficient,
+A vernier caliper was used to measure the length of both sides in order to calculate the bending coefficient.
+Each thickness specification was repeated 5 times, and the average value was taken.

 Test results and analysis